 Tired of sore muscles?
-Try these post workout recovery tips
+Try these post workout recovery tips to give your body some much-needed relaxation and relief.

 Are your legs so sore that you can’t walk up and down stairs?
 Arms hurting so much that you can barely lift a glass of water?
-Or even worse, the dreaded squat to pick something up with beyond sore glutes.
+Or even worse, the dreaded squat to pick something up with beyond-sore glutes.

 We’ve all skipped a few workouts before, only to return to the gym and suffer muscle soreness for the next five days.
 It’s definitely no fun.
 But before you start dreading that first day back after a little R&R, keep reading.
-We’ve put together a few strategies to get you through (or, better yet, prevent!) those days where it seems like everything you do hurts.
+We’ve put together a few strategies to get you through (or, better yet, prevent!) those days when it seems like everything you do hurts.

 You’ve probably heard a gym-goer or personal trainer say post-workout is the most important time for both physical and nutritional recovery — and they’re right.
 Sore muscles can be debilitating because they put a kink in your everyday activities.
 But it doesn’t have to be that way.
 Here are some tips and tricks to help with your recovery.